 Referral for a full diagnostic assessment

 The assessor will guide you through a series of exercises.
 Assessors usually take between 2 and 3 weeks to write up an assessment report.
-This will be emailed to you.

 Understanding your diagnostic report